Leelanau County, Michigan: History

-Wineries

-There are 26 wineries on the peninsula.
-The Leelanau Peninsula sits astride the 45th parallel, a latitude known for growing prestigious grapes.
-The two Grand Traverse Bays provide the ideal maritime climate and the rich soil does the rest.
-Northern Michigan specializes in growing white grapes and is known for its rieslings which grow well in the summer months and late fall.
-The local wineries host an annual harvest fest in October.
-Some riesling grapes are spared being picked in the fall to be picked when they freeze, from which Ice Wine is made.
-Wineries in the Leelanau Peninsula AVA include Leelanau Cellars, Silver Leaf Vineyard and Winery, Raftshol Vineyards, Circa Estate Winery, Forty-Five North Vineyard and Winery, Good Harbor Vineyards, Chateau Fontaine, Boskydel Vineyards, Black Star Farms, L. Mawby Vineyards, Ciccone Vineyard and Winery, Willow Vineyards, Chateau de Leelanau Winery and Cidery, Shady Lane Cellars, Cherry Republic Winery, Longview Winery, and Bel Lago Winery.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2532 sqmi, of which 347 sqmi is land and 2185 sqmi (86%) is water.

 Leelanau County comprises the entire Leelanau Peninsula, a roughly triangular peninsula that extends about 30 mi from the western side of the Lower Peninsula of Michigan into Lake Michigan.
 The peninsula forms the western shore of the Grand Traverse Bay.
 At its base, the peninsula is about 20 mi wide.
-Leelanau County is one of a handful of counties in the United States that is entirely peninsular, a list also including Huron County elsewhere in Michigan, nearby Door County in Wisconsin, and San Francisco in California.
+Leelanau County is one of a handful of counties in the United States that is entirely peninsular, a list also including Huron and Keweenaw counties elsewhere in Michigan, nearby Door County in Wisconsin, and San Francisco in California.

 The county has the second-highest proportion of water area of any county in the United States, behind only Keweenaw County, Michigan.
 Lake Leelanau is the county's largest body of inland water, empties into Lake Michigan through the Leland River.
 Glen Lake, located within the boundaries of Sleeping Bear Dunes National Lakeshore, is considered one of the most beautiful lakes in the world.
 A substantial portion of Sleeping Bear Dunes National Lakeshore lies within the county's borders, including North Manitou and South Manitou Islands.
 Leelanau has been party to substantial efforts to protect itself from growth, and to foster a nature conservancy.

 Extreme southeastern Leelanau County, specifically portions of Elmwood Township, are urbanized due to their proximity to Traverse City, which itself extends partially into the county.
 Traverse City is the largest city in Northern Michigan by population.